ozspace/ozspace.github.io/_posts/2022-12-13-writing-retreat.md

-Layout: Default
+---
-Title: ALS 2022 and OzSpace Writing Retreat
+title: 'ALS 2022 and OzSpace Writing Retreat'
-Category: (leave empty for now)
-Permalink: /title-with-dashes-not-in-capitals
+excerpt: "The OzSpace team had a fantastic week at the 2022 conference"
+date: 2022-12-13
+permalink: /blog/2022-12/writing-retreat/
+show_date: true
+layout: splash
+---

-# ALS 2022 and OzSpace Writing Retreat
+## ALS 2022 and OzSpace Writing Retreat

 The OzSpace team had a fantastic week at the 2022 conference of the Australian Linguistic Society at the University of Melbourne.
 During the conference, we heard from team members Laurits Stapput Knudsen about work on the structural status of spatial expressions, Joe Blythe about the [rotating scene machine](https://ozspace.org/blog/2022-05/ozspace-workshop), Bill Palmer on spatial terms in Meryam Mir, Jayden Macklin-Cordes about word-initial apical neutralisation in Warlmanpa, and Eleanor Yacopetti on contact with Kriol in Kune spatial language data.
 Along with papers from other researchers, there was a whole day on space.
 It was great to attend the first in-person ALS since COVID disruptions and catch up on exciting research by colleagues from around the world.